Michael-Gro/Honeycomb-Standardisation/README.md

 meth-.. is short for method..

-meth-1.ipynb is the code for Layer Growth meth-2.ipynb is the code for Vertex Displacement meth-3.ipynb is the code for Voronoi Expansion
+meth-1.ipynb is the code for Layer Growth   \n meth-2.ipynb is the code for Vertex Displacement \n meth-3.ipynb is the code for Voronoi Expansion

 select-vertices.py can be used to generate Pointsets from Pictures